stclib/STC/docs/coroutine_api.md

 ----
 ### Generators

-Although there are no specific support for generator coroutines, a minimal generator is trivial to write:
+There are no specific framework support for generator coroutines, still a minimal generator is trivial to write:

 [ [Run this code](https://godbolt.org/z/xMf3d44Gz) ]